omarnasir/homelab/README.md

 ***Declared Variables***:

-* `APPS_TO_COMPOSE`: There is a list of apps to be installed declared in the beginning of the script.
-This should contain all the apps that you want to install.
+* `STACKS.txt`: This file contains a list of stacks to be installed.
-* `APPS_FOR_CNAME_RESOLUTION`: This is a list of apps that we want to access by their domain name.
+* `APPS_CNAME`: This is a list of apps that we want to access by their domain name.
 This is used to create a CNAME record in the pihole container.
 Important: Caddy must not be included in this list.
 This stack uses Homarr for homepage dashboard, which must be accessible at `http://{$HOME_DOMAIN}` Since that is already handled by caddy, we do not need to create a CNAME record for it.
+This is different from STACKS, as a single STACK can contain multiple apps which need to be accessed by their domain name.

 ---
 ## 2.2.
 Install Docker Apps